knutties/specs/FUNCTIONAL_OVERVIEW.md

-# Finternet - Principles, Functional Architecture and Working Groups
+# Unified Ledger - Principles, Functional Architecture and Working Groups

-This document will capture the following details about the Finternet system.
+This document will capture the following details about the Unified Ledger - which is the core component of the Finternet eco-system.

 1. Tenets (aka) Guiding principles
 1. Functional Architecture Diagram that powers the Finternet